H1ppx/Enigma/csp.md

 many of the components that were commonly used.
 Examples would be that rotors that were suppose to complete fundamentally the same task functioned differently.
 By using an iterative process where following these tests, I made each component a class and transformed the program along the lines of Object Oriented Programming.
-By revising the both the errors decreased due to easier debugging as well as management in complexity.
+By revising the both the errors decreased due to easier debugging as well as management in complexity and created uniformity between components.

 ## 2C